dudadornelles/hop/README.md

 Hop is a CLI tool written in python you can use to manage GoCD installations using docker and pipeline-as-code.

 ## TL;DR:

+OBS: this is not currently implemented, is more of an idea of what the end state should look like

 Installing
 ```bash
 $ pip install hop